I didn’t understand what he’s saying. But I said OK. Maybe earning more money will make him happy. After all, he’s a good friend.

 It’s hard.
 But I can’t stop writing.
 I can’t stop creating.
 I want to provide value.

 And oh, nothing is more fulfilling hearing readers say that they’ve found my ideas helpful.
 It feels good inside.

 But Why Create?
 We Don’t Have Time.
 Money is More Important

 Most people get caught up.
 They spend hours and hours trying to earn more.
 They don’t have time for other things.

 I’m not judging.
 I’m trying to understand.

 I, too, have a full-time job that sometimes drains all my energy.
 Yet I still manage to create things on the side.
-I’m not special.
+I’m not a genius.
 I just keep training myself.
 Everyone can do it.

 The pursuit of a wealthy life, somehow, is a trap.
 We spend majority of our waking hours working for money, finding a hundred ways to earn extra income — because Warren Buffet said that we should have multiple income streams?
 Ha, not bad.